Paula DeAnda: 2006–2009: Debut album Paula DeAnda

 "Doing Too Much" served as the lead single to her self-titled debut album which was released in the summer of 2006, and charted in the Top50 of the Billboard Hot 100.
-It was later was certified gold in the US in 2007.
-Paula DeAnda charted at #54 on the Billboard 200 chart.
+It was later certified gold in the US in 2007.
+Paula DeAnda charted at No. 54 on the Billboard 200 chart.
 The album mainly consists of songs about love and relationships and is of the pop-R&B genre.
 DeAnda co-wrote four songs on the album, which features production from Happy Perez among others.
 She was only 16 years old at the time of the album's release.
 Her second single "Walk Away (Remember Me)" (written by Christina Milian and Ne-Yo) was her biggest hit, reaching the top twenty on the Hot 100.
 The single was certified gold by the RIAA, becoming her second single to do so.
-Follow-up singles from her debut included "When It Was Me" and "Easy" which the latter featured rapper Lil Wayne.
+Follow-up singles from her debut included "When It Was Me" and "Easy", the latter featuring rapper Bow Wow.
 She later appeared in the MTV television film Super Sweet 16: The Movie.

 In 2008, DeAnda began production on next effort, initially due in 2009.
 A buzz single "Stunned Out" was released and garnered some airplay, but the set's lead single ended up being the ballad "Roll the Credits", which was released with a music video was planned.
 Clive Davis left Arista's parent company at the time, RCA Label Group in 2008 to become the chief creative officer for Sony BMG.
-DeAnda also parted ways Arista following his departure.
+DeAnda also parted ways with Arista to become an independent artist following his departure.

-2010–14: Scrapped second album, The Voice and The Voice & the Beats EP
+2010–2014: Scrapped second album, The Voice and The Voice & the Beats EP

 After leaving Arista Records, DeAnda's sophomore album was shelved, in addition to a tentative Spanish album.
 However her Spanish album was leaked to Yahoo Musica, a Latin Music venue that featured her leaked singles from the sophomore album.
 Following this period, DeAnda began posting a series of covers on YouTube in the summer of 2010.
 DeAnda released a series of digital singles: "Besos" in 2011 which would later be covered by Jojo, "Your Place" in 2012 and "Shut Up and Love Me" in 2013.

 Following her digital releases in 2013, DeAnda was selected to perform the National Anthem live on television at the Canelo vs Trout fight.

-Later in 2014, DeAnda auditioned for Season 6 of NBC's singing competition, The Voice, as revealed on her Twitter page.
+In 2014, DeAnda auditioned for Season 6 of NBC's singing competition, The Voice.
 Both Shakira and Blake Shelton turned their chairs but she opted for Blake Shelton.
 During the Battles, Round 1, she was defeated by fellow Team Blake teammate Sisaundra Lewis after their duet of Lady Gaga's "Do What U Want".